Driver Monitoring – More Effective Than Annual Motor Vehicle Record Checks

 What are the key benefits of driver monitoring?

-- Enhances decision making: Having accurate information about your drivers helps you make smart staffing decisions.
+Having accurate information about your drivers helps you make smart staffing decisions.
 You can take immediate action to address any potential problems.

-- Reduces out of service orders: By receiving alerts that a driver’s CDL has not been renewed or has been downgraded before dispatching a driver allows you to avoid a roadside out-of-service order, which could cost thousands of dollars in fines.
+Receiving alerts that a driver’s CDL has not been renewed or has been downgraded before dispatching a driver allows you to avoid a roadside out-of-service order, which could cost thousands of dollars in fines.

-- Improves CSA scores: Good Compliance, Safety, Accountability (CSA) scores impact your fleet’s safety ratings, potentially reducing insurance costs while also serving as a competitive differentiator.
+Good Compliance, Safety, Accountability (CSA) scores impact your fleet’s safety ratings, potentially reducing insurance costs while also serving as a competitive differentiator.

-- Helps eliminate surprises: Continuously monitoring your drivers means you’re not in the dark about issues that can impact your business.
+Continuously monitoring your drivers means you’re not in the dark about issues that can impact your business.

-Motor carriers spend a great deal of time, money and effort recruiting, screening, hiring and training qualified drivers.
-But assessing your drivers’ fitness for the job should never be a one and done; it’s an ongoing responsibility.
+Motor carriers spend a great deal of time, money, and effort recruiting, screening, hiring, and training qualified drivers.
+But assessing your driver’s fitness for the job should never be a one-and-done; it’s an ongoing responsibility.
 You can protect your recruiting and hiring investments – as well as your business – by using continuous driver monitoring to ensure your drivers stay qualified for the long haul.